kubevirt-ui/kube-gateway/README.md

 # Proxy the noVNC html files mixed with k8s API (replace the cluster with one you own)
 # note that the proxy address must match the redirect address in the oauthclient CR we created
 # earlier.
+# --api-server : the k8s API server, this command assumes this cluster is an OKD (Openshift) cluster
+#                and the proxy will look up it's OAuth server automatically and pass tokens provided
+#                by the internal authentication issuer directly to the cluster.
 ./oc-proxy --api-server https://api.ostest.test.metalkube.org:6443

 # Browse to a VM VNC (replace the vm name and namespace to one you can access with your credentials)